Nahuel Salis

-Nahuel Salis (born 6 August 1989) is an Argentine field hockey player who plays as a midfielder or forward for Belgian club Royal Daring and the Argentine national team.
+Nahuel Salis (born 6 August 1989) is an Argentine field hockey player who plays as a midfielder or forward for Swiss club Zürich.
+He played a total of 87 times for the Argentine national team from 2010 until 2021.

 He competed in the 2020 Summer Olympics.

 Club career

 Salis played for Mitre in Argentina before moving to Europe to play for Leuven in Belgium for one season.
 In 2017 he returned to Belgium to play for Gantoise.
 The season prior to the 2020 Olympics he moved to another Belgian club Royal Daring.
+In 2023 he left Belgium to play for Zürich in Switzerland.